Krokotyl/printable-3D-Orda-Chess-Set/README.md

 Matching chessboard: 4,5x4,5cm or 5x5cm square

 There is possibility to put steel nuts inside the base of the pieces, matching size of steel nut is M8.

+## Copyright

+  Printable 3D Orda Chess Set
+  Copyright (C) 2021 Krokotyl

+    This library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.